glaurung112/tinyobjectsdetection/README.md

 python3 generate_custom.py
 ```

-> This file is used by YOLOv5 to locate the training/validation sets.
+> This file is used by YOLOv5 to locate the training and validation sets.

 ---